 While EVs are really starting to come into the mainstream now it obviously wasn’t always that way.
 As such we thought we’d take a look back at the past ten years of Tesla technology development to see just how far EVs have come in order to get a better understanding of what to expect in the future.

 Tesla has sent out invites to Australian Tesla Model 3 reservation holders this week inviting them to take a first look at the car in person.

 With only around 2,500 Tesla Roadster’s ever being made, they’re an amazing piece of engineering that’s fast, has a long range and was the first true electric car to make a serious impact in many different ways.

 Tesla’s Model 3 is probably the most awaited car of the last decade – or at least the most game-changing.
 Here’s what potential Aussie buyers need to know before ordering.

 Tesla’s Destination Charger program is expanding across Australia, and a lot of businesses are completely unaware that they can participate in the network.
 Here we take a deep look at what the Destination Charger Partner Program is, its benefits and how you can setup your business to take advantage of it.

-The Tesla Roadster 2 promises to be the quickest production car ever made – so here’s all you need to know about the Tesla Roadster 2 for Aussie buyers.
+The Tesla Model S was the first car Tesla produced at scale – so here’s all you need to know about the original, 1st generation Tesla Model S for Aussie buyers.

-If you’re on the fence about ordering a Tesla, then it might be time to sneak your order in before October 31 to avoid missing out on a $1,400 credit.
+If you’re on the fence about ordering a Tesla, then it might be time to sneak your order in before April 30 to avoid possibly missing out on free unlimited supercharging for life.